keptn-contrib/servicenow-service/usecase/README.md

 ![servicenow keptn bridge](./assets/servicenow-keptn-bridge.png)

-To finalize, check the `ItemsController` service in the `production` stage in Dynatrace after keptn has finished running the deployment and view the newly created events, you will also notive that the open problem on dynatrace should automatically close after Dynatrace sees that the ItemsController service is behaving as expected.
+To finalize, check the `ItemsController` service in the `production` stage in Dynatrace after keptn has finished running the deployment and view the newly created events, the open problem in dynatrace should automatically close a few minutes after the remediation workflow successfully completes.

 ![servicenow dynatrace events](./assets/servicenow-dynatrace-events.png)

 ## Troubleshooting

-- Please note that Dynatrace has its feature called Frequent Issue Detection enabled by default.
+- Please note that Dynatrace has a feature called Frequent Issue Detection enabled by default.
 This means, that if Dynatrace detects the same problem multiple times, it will be classified as a frequent issue and problem notifications won’t be sent out to third party tools.
 Therefore, the tutorial might not be able to be run a couple of times in a row.
 To disable this feature:

 1. Login to your Dynatrace tenant.
 1. Navigate to Settings > Anomaly detection > Frequent issue detection